 To be fair to Shopify, though, it’s not all marketing hype.
 Shopify is definitely a quality product.
 And the Shopify team does a great job of making it simple to create an eCommerce store (including a dropshipping store).
 The issue is just that if you only looked at most dropshipping guides, you’d think Shopify was the be-all-end-all of creating an eCommerce store.

 But if you actually look at the data, WooCommerce is the most popular way to build an eCommerce store in existence, with Shopify sitting back there in second place:

 So this isn’t some far out recommendation – we’re telling you to go with the King.

 What is WooCommerce?

 WooCommerce is an eCommerce platform that’s built on WordPress.
 If you haven’t already heard of WordPress, it’s by far the most popular way to build any type of website.
-The WordPress software powers a whopping 31% of all the websites on the Internet (yes, that number is as insane as it sounds).
+WordPress powers a whopping 42.6% of all the websites on the Internet (yes, that number is as insane as it sounds).

 WordPress is popular because it’s an incredibly flexible content management system.
 A content management system is just a fancy way of saying “tool that helps non-technical people manage a website”.
 The “content” can be anything – including eCommerce products!

 To create an eCommerce store with WordPress, you take that massively popular WordPress foundation, and you add on the equally massively popular WooCommerce plugin to create your eCommerce store.